 \paragraph{\emph{Construction using derivations.}} It is well known that the compact Lie group~$\Lie{F}_4$ can be identified with the automorphism group of an Albert algebra and thus its Lie algebra can be constructed as the algebra of derivations of this Albert algebra.
 The Tits construction~\cite{tits}, see also~\cite{elduque,vinberg}, is an elegant and powerful generalization of this fact which also encompasses all the Lie algebras in Freudenthal's magic square.
 In~\cite{tits} and~\cite{vinberg}, formulae are given for the brackets of these Lie algebras.
 It is remarked in~\cite{wdm}: ``However, the definition of the Lie bracket given by Vinberg is not straightforward, and involves some quite complicated and unintuitive formulae.''.
 In this paper, we will give a more natural and simpler explicit formula for the bracket of~$\g{e}_8$.

-\paragraph{\emph{Construction as commutator algebra of matrix algebra.}} A relatively new approach was recently proposed in~\cite{wdm}.
+\paragraph{\emph{Construction as a commutator algebra of matrix algebra.}} A relatively new approach was recently used in~\cite{wdm}.
 It imitates the construction of classical Lie algebras arising from associative algebras using the commutator of matrices as a Lie bracket.
 However, since the octonions, which are used to define the matrix algebra, are non-associative, one cannot use the usual matrix multiplication and the commutator given by it, but the matrix multiplication has to be modified.

-In this paper, we give an explicit formula for the Lie bracket of the compact real form of~$\g{e}_8$, which has the potential to drastically simplify calculations with~$\g{e}_8$ in certain situations.
-Our approach is based on the first of the three construction methods discussed above, namely, the Lie algebra~$\g{g} = \g{e}_8$ is built form its subalgebra $\g{h} = \g{so}_8 \oplus \g{so}_8$.
+In this paper, we present an explicit formula for the Lie bracket of the compact real form of~$\g{e}_8$, which has the potential to drastically simplify calculations with~$\g{e}_8$ in certain situations.
+Our approach is based on the first of the three construction methods discussed above, namely, the Lie algebra~$\g{g} = \g{e}_8$ is built from its subalgebra $\g{h} = \g{so}_8 \oplus \g{so}_8$.
 As pointed out above, it only remains to define the bracket of~$\g{g} = \g{h} \oplus V$ on~$V \times V$ which we can do using a very a natural map, which is essentially just the multiplication in the algebra~$\Ca \otimes \Ca$.
 The appeal of this approach is that $\g{e}_8$ is built from scratch using little more than octonionic multiplication and the resulting formula~(\ref{eq:e8bracket}) is very concise, symmetric and intuitive.
-Indeed, besides standard linear algebra operations, our formula only involves multiplication of Cayley numbers and the triality automorphism of~$\so(8)$ (which is also described using octonionic multiplication).